DnSClub/dnsWeb/README.md

 ## Running the DNS Website

 To run the website, you will need to have Node 10.16 or higher and npm 5.6 or higher installed on your machine.

+Make sure to install the following before running the server:
+### `npm install react-icons`

 Once installed, cd into the project directory and run:

 ### `npm start`